About the song

 blue was just the Kansas summer sky.

-Read more: John Denver - Dancing with the Mountains
+Read more: John Denver – Today

 And all the stories that he told me back when I was just a lad.